StarRocks/starrocks/docs/administration/Cluster_administration.md

 #### Troubleshooting

 Q: I have recently upgraded StarRocks v2.0 to v2.1.
-When I load JSON-format BOOLEAN type data into an integer column using Stream Load, StarRocks returns NULL after .
+When I load JSON-format BOOLEAN type data into an integer column using Stream Load, StarRocks returns NULL.
 How can I solve it?

 A: StarRocks v2.0 parses all columns as strings and then performs type conversion for loading.
 When you load BOOLEAN type data (`true` and `false`) in JSON format into an integer column, StarRocks v2.0 converts the data into `0` and `1` for loading.
 StarRocks v2.1 refactored its JSON Paerser, which directly extracts the JSON fields according to the target column type, resulting in this problem.